romychs/gotk3/examples/cool_app/README.md

 (GtkPopover, GtkHeaderBar require more recent GTK+3 installation).

 Features of this demonstration:
-1) All actions in application implemented via GLib's GAction component working as entry point for any activity in application.
+1) All actions in application implemented via GLIB's GAction component working as entry point for any activity in application.
 Advanced use of GAction utilize "[action with states and parameters](https://developer.gnome.org/GAction/)" with seamless integration of such actions to UI menus.